 Give up your gadgets

-That waffle machine seemed like a good purchase at the time – but how many times have you used it?
-Lots of us have fancy but one-off gadgets lying around the kitchen or garden that no longer see the light of day.
+That waffle machine seemed like a good purchase at the time, but how often have you used it?
+Lots of us have fancy one-off gadgets like this lying around the kitchen or garden that no longer see the light of day.

 Got a faulty laptop or an old smartphone knocking about?
 Even if it’s not fully functioning, it doesn’t necessarily mean you won’t get any cash for it.